 GEB 6904r.
 Readings for Examination (1–12).
 (S/U grade only).
 Prerequisite: All coursework required for the PhD.
 Designed for PhD students who have completed all of their required coursework and are preparing to sit for their preliminary examinations in the current semester.
 May be repeated to a maximum of twenty-four semester hours.

 MAR 6506.
 Seminar in Consumer Behavior Methods (3).
 Prerequisite: Consent of Marketing doctoral program director.
 This course is an advanced doctoral seminar focused on learning procedures for designing and conducting experimental research.

 MAR 6575.
 Seminar in Marketing: Selected Topics in Consumer Behavior (3).
 Prerequisite: Instructor permission.
 In-depth analysis of current selected topics in consumer information processing, attitudes, decision making, and social and cultural influences on consumer behavior.

 MAR 6665.
 Seminar in Marketing Models (3).
-Prerequisite: Instructor permission.
-Examination of the applicability of modeling approaches within marketing contexts.
+Prerequisites: Doctoral standing and instructor permission.
+This course examines the applicability of modeling approaches within marketing contexts.
 Reviews of the modeling based literature forms the cornerstone of the class, with extensive discussion and analysis. doctoral standing and instructor permission are required for admission.

 MAR 6817.
 Seminar in Marketing Management (3).
 Prerequisite: Instructor permission.
 Exploration of the conceptual foundations and research traditions of marketing research.
 Emphasis is placed upon reviewing the totality of research contexts and subject matters examined within the marketing discipline.
 The class format revolves around the critical review of appropriate journal articles. doctoral standing and instructor permission are required for admission.